Skip to main content

 After marking a task as done, a progress table will be displayed showing the updated status of all tasks.

-After this, DO NOT proceed to 'get_next_task' again until the user has explicitly approved this completed task using 'approve_task_completion'.
+After this, DO NOT proceed to 'get_next_task' again until the user has explicitly approved the completed task.
+Ask the user for approval before continuing.

 open_task_details